arthurhoreanu/Wordle/README.md

 ## Functionalities

-- **Server-Client Architecture**: The game uses a Python server to handle game logic and a PHP client for user interaction.
+- **Client-Server Architecture**: The game uses a Python server to handle game logic and a PHP client for user interaction.
 - **Word Validation**: Each guess is validated and feedback is provided to the player.
 - **Feedback Mechanism**: Letters are marked as:
   - 🟩 **Green**: Correct letter in the correct position.